Financial Wellness

 And what is one of the main causes of stress?
 Money woes.

 Financial protection and regular savings are the first two building blocks of the financial pyramid.
 They are critical in laying the foundation for financial success.
-However, much of the current discussion around financial success centers on investing.
+However, much of the current discussion around financial success centres on investing.

 Since emotional barriers are interfering with financial success, how can employers help?
 Corporate culture is key.
 Let your people know that they are not alone and that help is available.
-In addition, employers can develop a variety of programs to help employees take small steps to improve their financial and mental health.
+In addition, employers can develop a variety of programs and benefits to help employees take small steps to improve their financial and mental health.

 Employee Assistance Programs